 If your small business is a viable, ongoing concern but you’re leaving for personal reasons, consider selling your company instead of closing it.
 You can use this step-by-guide checklist for selling your business as a guide.

-Finish Work in Progress and End Operations
+Closing Up Shop: Finish Work in Progress and End Operations

-If you’re unable to complete your contracts, exercise any cancellation clauses, paying cancellation fees or returning money already paid to your clients.
+If you’re unable to complete your contracts, you can exercise any cancellation clauses you may have in your contracts.
+That may involve paying cancellation fees or returning money already paid to you by your clients.
 Stop all marketing and advertising efforts immediately, then formally put a stop to your sales and production efforts.

 Notify Customers, Employees, and Creditors